-- Reinforce healthy hygiene practices, and provide and continually restock hygiene supplies throughout the facility, including in bathrooms, food preparation and dining areas, intake areas, visitor entries and exits, visitation rooms and waiting rooms, common areas, medical, and staff-restricted areas (e.g., break rooms). - ✓ Encourage all persons in the facility to take the following actions to protect themselves and others from COVID-19.
+- √ Reinforce healthy hygiene practices, and provide and continually restock hygiene supplies throughout the facility, including in bathrooms, food preparation and dining areas, intake areas, visitor entries and exits, visitation rooms and waiting rooms, common areas, medical, and staff-restricted areas (e.g., break rooms). - ✓ Encourage all persons in the facility to take the following actions to protect themselves and others from COVID-19.
 Post signage throughout the facility, and communicate this information verbally on a regular basis.
 Sample signage and other communications materials are available on the CDC website.
-Ensure that materials can be understood by non-English speakers and those with low literacy, and make necessary accommodations for those with cognitive or intellectual disabilities and those who are deaf, blind, or low-vision. - Practice good cough etiquette: Cover your mouth and nose with your elbow (or ideally with a tissue) rather than with your hand when you cough or sneeze, and throw all tissues in the trash immediately after use. - Practice good hand hygiene: Regularly wash your hands with soap and water for at least 20 seconds, especially after coughing, sneezing, or blowing your nose; after using the bathroom; before eating or preparing food; before taking medication; and after touching garbage. - Avoid touching your eyes, nose, or mouth without cleaning your hands first. - o Avoid sharing eating utensils, dishes, and cups. - o Avoid non-essential physical contact. - $\sqrt{}$ Provide incarcerated/detained persons and staff no-cost access to: - Soap-Provide liquid soap where possible.
-If bar soap must be used, ensure that it does not irritate the skin, as this would discourage frequent hand washing. - o Running water, and hand drying machines or disposable paper towels for hand washing - o Tissues and no-touch trash receptacles for disposal - V Provide alcohol-based hand sanitizer with at least 60% alcohol where permissible based on security restrictions.
-Consider allowing staff to carry individual-sized bottles to maintain hand hygiene. - Communicate that sharing drugs and drug preparation equipment can spread COVID-19 due to potential contamination of shared items and close contact between individuals.
+Ensure that materials can be understood by non-English speakers and those with low literacy, and make necessary accommodations for those with cognitive or intellectual disabilities and those who are deaf, blind, or low-vision. - Practice good cough etiquette: Cover your mouth and nose with your elbow (or ideally with a tissue) rather than with your hand when you cough or sneeze, and throw all tissues in the trash immediately after use. - o Practice good <a href="https://example.com/hands/before-taking-needing-table-tab - o Avoid touching your eyes, nose, or mouth without cleaning your hands first. - o Avoid sharing eating utensils, dishes, and cups. - Avoid non-essential physical contact. - $\sqrt{}$ Provide incarcerated/detained persons and staff no-cost access to: - Soap-Provide liquid soap where possible.
+If bar soap must be used, ensure that it does not irritate the skin, as this would discourage frequent hand washing. - o Running water, and hand drying machines or disposable paper towels for hand washing - o Tissues and no-touch trash receptacles for disposal - ✓ Provide alcohol-based hand sanitizer with at least 60% alcohol where permissible based on security restrictions.
+Consider allowing staff to carry individual-sized bottles to maintain hand hygiene. - $\sqrt{}$ Communicate that sharing drugs and drug preparation equipment can spread COVID-19 due to potential contamination of shared items and close contact between individuals.